whitebatman2/rtl8821CU/README.md

 Drivers for rtl8811CU and rtl8821CU Wi-Fi chipsets.
 This repository is based on soruce code found on a CD shipped with a rtl8811CU based card.
 It's updated to build on newer kernel versions.

+## Deprecation notice

+This repository is archived and will probably never be supported in the future.
+Please consider switching to one of the forked repositories.

 ## Build and install with DKMS

 DKMS is a system which will automatically recompile and install a kernel module when a new kernel gets installed or updated.
 To make use of DKMS, install the dkms package, which on Debian (based) systems is done like this: